ifpen/bemol/README.md

 Rotors are defined by the blade and rotor characteristics (radial evolution of sections, chords and twist, airfoil polars, number of blades, etc..).
-A sample rotor (mexico) is already defined.
+The Mexico and IEA15MW turbines are already defined.
 More details on how to implement your own models are available in [bemol/rotors](bemol/rotors/README.md).

-The solution can be called for a given azimuth and flow condition (inflow velocity and rotor rotation velocity), for a complet cycle, etc. A basic script would be:
+The solution can be called for a given azimuth and flow condition (inflow velocity and rotor rotation velocity), for a complete cycle, etc. A basic script would be:

 ```python